rtomasa/RetroArch/README.md

 This feature will enable dynamic native resolution detection and switch in real time.
 This feature has been tested only with Raspberry Pi4 using KMS/DRM and DPI interface.

-Please do note that you need to load every single kms video mode before using this feature.
-As of now, only RGB-Pi OS includes such DB out of the box.

 ## Build on Pi4

 Install dependencies: